 2.2.6.2 Exposure assessment

 SARPECO 9-PLUS is a wood preservative for industrial use only which has 3 functions: fungicide, insecticide and anti-termite.
 Its fields of use are Use classes 1, 2, 3.1 and 3.2 to protect wood construction (joinery, window frames, sidings, etc).
 The biocidal product is a water-based concentrate that will be diluted in water.
-The product is intended to be applied by industrial spraying process, by industrial dipping process, by vacuum pressure process or by industrial brushing.
+The product is intended to be applied by industrial spraying process, by industrial dipping process, by vacuum pressure process or by fully automated industrial brushing.

 SARPECO 9-PLUS contains four active substances : IPBC at 1.0% (w/w), Propiconazole and Tebuconazole each at 1.1% w/w and Permethrin at 2.0% w/w.